elegantframework/elegant-cli/README.md

 ## <a name="deploying">Hosting and Deployments</a>

-Deploying your Elegant application to production is a breeze with Vercel, or any other serverless hosting provider.
+Deploying your Elegant application to production is a breeze with Vercel or any other serverless hosting provider.

-Because Elegant is built with the lightweight Next.js framework, your application will run ultra fast, and at the most affordable monthly hosting costs.
+Because Elegant is built with the lightweight Next.js framework, your application will run ultra-fast, and at the most affordable monthly hosting costs.

 Read the full [Elegant Deployment Guide](https://www.elegantframework.com/docs/deployment).